What makes us Australia's most sustainable insect repellent?

 DEET just doesn't fly with us

-Plus, once it ends up in the environment, it doesn’t easily break down (it is highly persistant in water, soil & air) and has been detected in water as a result of urban wastewater contamination to stream-flow.
 Everyone is worried about the effect of sunscreen chemicals on reefs but what about the effect of DEET on creeks and tropical ecosystems?

 We're committed to minimising waste

-One of our biggest bugbears is the amount of waste produced by the skincare industry – and we didn’t want to add to the problem.
+Another big issue for us was the amount of waste produced by the skincare industry – and we didn’t want to add to the problem.